christopherlam888/alarm-system/README.md

 ***

 Features to implement:
-- Code for arm/disarm and disarm upon trigger using keypad
+- WiFi notifications to app using ESP8266
 - Proper housing